AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 * **Retries**

-  Temporarily undelivered messages are subject to an automatic retry.
+  ///Temporarily undelivered messages are subject to an automatic retry.
 This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).

   By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
-One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.
+One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.///

+  ACS instances are using Momentum as the MTA, and with Momentum, the “Retries” settings in Campaign are ignored – Momentum manages the number of retries, along with the time in between retries, based on how well an IP is performing both historically and currently at a given domain.
+ Momentum does honor the delivery duration (validity period) setting in Campaign, but only up to 3.5 days.
+At that point, any message in the retry queue will be removed from the queue and sent back as a bounce.
+  So if you want retries for a delivery to stop after one day, they can set the delivery duration to 1, and Momentum will honor that setting by removing messages in the retry queue after one day.

+  For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 * **Email quarantine parameters**